Jillian-glitch/Jillian-Wangari/README.md

 - 🌱 I’m currently learning **Docker for automation**

-- 👨‍💻 All of my projects are available at [AtV3Tjmi4YmpJFX9aSsFAv6GWMsz2yyPua4aJPhTE3pR](AtV3Tjmi4YmpJFX9aSsFAv6GWMsz2yyPua4aJPhTE3pR)
+- 👨‍💻 All of my projects are available at https://jillianwangari98.wixsite.com/portfolio

-- 💬 Ask me about **R,Python,Google earth engine**
+- 💬 Ask me about **Web Development, Programming, spatial analysis and Remote sensing**

 - 📫 How to reach me **jillianwangari98@gmail.com**